GS1 Barcode Syntax Tests reference

 [in]bitThe bit position in the field to lookup.
 The position must be in the field otherwise the behaviour is undefined.

-[in]fieldAn array whose elements (of type with arbitrary size) when concatinated produce a single bit field whose positions are numbered from left to right (MSB of first element to LSB of last element).
+[in]fieldAn array whose elements (of type with arbitrary size) when concatenated produce a single bit field whose positions are numbered from left to right (MSB of first element to LSB of last element).

-The macro's effect is to set the value of the variable valid to 1 if the position numbered bit is set in the field.
+[out]validSet to 1 if the position numbered bit is set in the field, otherwise set to 0.

 ◆ GS1_LINTER_RETURN_ERROR